hupe13/extensions-leaflet-map-github/readme.md

 ## Description

-Plugin to extend the WordPress Plugin <a href="https://wordpress.org/plugins/leaflet-map/">Leaflet Map</a> with functions of some Leaflet Plugins.
+Extends the WordPress Plugin <a href="https://wordpress.org/plugins/leaflet-map/">Leaflet Map</a> with Leaflet Plugins and functions.

-### WordPress Plugin

-You need to install the plugin <a href="https://wordpress.org/plugins/leaflet-map/">Leaflet Map</a>.

 ### Used Leaflet Plugins and Elements